omeka/classic-enduser/docs/Content/Working_with_Dublin_Core.md

 **Format** The file format, physical medium, or dimensions of a resource.
 Examples include size and duration.
 Recommended best practice is to use a controlled vocabulary such as the Internet Media Types (MIME).

 **Language** A language of the resource.

 **Type** The nature or genre of the resource.
 Recommended best practice is to use a controlled vocabulary such as the DCMI Type Vocabulary (DCMITYPE).
 To describe the file format, physical medium, or dimensions of the resource, use the Format element.
 Examples: For consistency, use item type controlled vocabulary provided by Omeka: Document, Moving Image, Oral History, Sound, Still Image, Website, Event, Email, Lesson Plan, Hyperlink, Person, or Interactive Resource.

 **Identifier**: An unambiguous reference to the resource within a given context.
 Recommended best practice is to identify the resource by means of a string conforming to a formal identification system.
+Example: the idenfitier

 **Coverage** : The spatial or temporal topic of the resource, the spatial applicability of the resource, or the jurisdiction under which the resource is relevant.
 Spatial topic and spatial applicability may be a named place or a location specified by its geographic coordinates.
 Temporal topic may be a named period, date, or date range.
 A jurisdiction may be a named administrative entity or a geographic place to which the resource applies.
 Recommended best practice is to use a controlled vocabulary such as the Thesaurus of Geographic Names (TGN).
 Where appropriate, named places or time periods can be used in preference to numeric identifiers such as sets of coordinates or date ranges.